will-t-harris/space-jam/README.md

-This project is intended to be a spaced-repition app utilizing TypeScript and React.
+This project is intended to be a spaced-repition app utilizing `typescript` and `react`.

 At the moment we are using `styled-jsx` as our CSS library.